magandrez/manuel.is/content/posts/sauna-tour-hermanni.md

 {{< figure src="/image/Kumpulan_kartano.jpg#center"
 link="https://commons.wikimedia.org/wiki/File:Magnus_von_Wright,_Kumpulan_kartano.jpg"
 title="Magnus von Wright, Kumpulan kartano, 1861.
 Oil on canvas.
 Helsinki City Museum 2005. p.
-54. Public Domain." >}}
+54. Public Domain." alt="Image of Kumpula manor" >}}

 Moving on in time, the neighborhood came to be dominated by a large complex that served as abattoir from 1933 all the way to 1992, which, given how relatively